shubhanshu24510/Task-Reminder/README.md

 The data layer is composed of repositories that handle business logic tasks such as retrieving data from a local database or fetching remote data from a network.
 This layer is designed to prioritize offline access, functioning primarily as an offline-first repository of business logic.
 It adheres to the principle of "single source of truth," ensuring that all data operations are centralized and consistent.<br>

-**Pokedex Compose** is an offline-first app, meaning it can perform all or most of its essential functions without an internet connection.
+**Task Manager** is an offline-first app, meaning it can perform all or most of its essential functions without an internet connection.
 This design allows users to access core features reliably, regardless of network availability, reducing their need for constant updates and decreasing data usage.
 For more details on how to build an offline-first application, you can visit [Build an offline-first app](https://developer.android.com/topic/architecture/data-layer/offline-first).

 ## Modularization

-**Pokedex Compose** adopted modularization strategies below:
+**Task Manager** adopted modularization strategies below:

 - **Reusability**: Modulizing reusable codes properly enable opportunities for code sharing and limits code accessibility in other modules at the same time.
 - **Parallel Building**: Each module can be run in parallel and it reduces the build time.